Still-not-satisfied-projects/flask-ckeditor/README.md

     )

-2. Endpoint parameter of upload function should be <code>the blueprint name</code>
+2.Endpoint parameter of upload function should be <code>the blueprint name</code>

     from "forms_module" import CKEditorForm